Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Introduction

-On the other hand, when implemented in a decentralized fashion, information exchanges among neighboring nodes of GNNs require wireless transmissions.
-Existing works often assume ideal communications and ignore channel impairments, such as fading and noise, which affect all wireless transmissions \cite{belloni2004fading, peppas2011overview, popa2008fading}.
-In real-world wireless networks, each node receives faded/noisy messages from its neighbors and computes its output that mismatches the one assuming ideal communications during training; hence, resulting in performance degradation during testing.
-The work in \cite{lee2022privacy} studied the privacy-preserving problem in decentralized implementation of GNNs over wireless communication channels and used channel state information (CSI) to design signaling strategies for privacy enhancement, while \cite{gu2022distributed} considered the decentralized power allocation problem and estimated CSI to generate transmitted power with GNNs.
-However, these works require CSI to design signaling strategies for decentralized implementation, which may be inaccurate or unavailable, and focus on specific problems, which are not applicable for general decentralized tasks.
-In addition, they apply the message passing mechanism of GNNs based on direct adjacencies, i.e., immediate neighbors, without higher-order/multi-hop information.
+However, when implemented in a decentralized fashion over remote nodes, information exchanges among neighboring nodes of GNNs require wireless transmissions.
+Existing works often assume ideal communications and ignore channel impairments, such as fading and noise, which impose inevitable effects on all transmissions \cite{belloni2004fading, peppas2011overview, popa2008fading}.
+In real-world wireless networks, each node receives faded and noisy messages from its neighbors and computes perturbed outputs that mismatch the ones assuming ideal communications during training; hence, resulting in performance degradation during testing.
+We note here that it is possible to establish reliable communication links among nodes using conventional communication techniques, e.g., error correction codes, power adaption, multiplexing and retransmissions; however, these techniques introduce significant complexity and delay, and it has been shown that separating learning from communication can lead to severe suboptimality \cite{gunduz2019machine, gunduz2020communicate}.
+Therefore, in this work, our goal is to incorporate wireless channel characteristics into training and inference of GNNs through an end-to-end problem formulation.